Nek/blog-music-finder/README.md

-# music-finder

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME

-## License

-Copyright © 2013 FIXME

-Distributed under the Eclipse Public License, the same as Clojure.
+# A little Clojure + LightTable + interactive programming tutorial

+1. Clone or download the project.
+2. Open core.clj with LightTable.
+3. Follow the instructions.